Tamborine Mountain: Geography

 The plateau is a 28 km2, 8 by 4 km.
-The name is from the of Yugumbir language of the Wangerriburra Clan, a from Jambireen meaning wild lime tree, or dum/gom bireen meaning yam in a cliff.
+The name is from the Yugambeh language of the Wangerriburra Clan, a name from Jambireen meaning wild lime tree, or dum/gom bireen meaning yam in a cliff.

 There are three towns on the plateau: North Tamborine, Eagle Heights and Mount Tamborine, with a total population of about 5,100.
 The plateau is classified as a rural area, with zoning restrictions that prohibit property from being subdivided.
 There is no reticulated water supply or sewerage system, and residents are dependent on rainwater, bores and septic systems.
 Many residents commute to work on the Gold Coast or in Brisbane.

 The Tamborine Mountain road network enables access to the plateau from four points in the surrounding lowlands, providing alternatives in case of flooding, other natural disasters, or planned maintenance works.

 Geology

 The geological origin of the plateau is a lava flow from the Mount Warning volcanic eruption 22 million years ago.
 Tamborine Mountain rises at the start of the north-east section of the Scenic Rim, the name given to a group of mountains in South East Queensland.